jeffreylederer/BlazorApp3/README.md

 I used QuestPDF to create a single PDF document.
 It is accessable from the Teams index page.
 I did not bother to create additional ones that are avialable to the older app.

 ## Session Object ##
 .Net Core does not support the Session Object.
 This application had to store from page to page the current league id.
-I used ProtectedSessionStore.
-On the Welcome page, I created a ProtectedSessionStore object and then in each table index page I retrieved that object.
-Since the object is stored using browser storage, you need to work with the object in a override of the OnAfterRenderAsync method and set the rendermode to InteractiveServer.
+I injected IHttpContextAccessor HttpContextAccessor and used Response Cookies to store the league id.

 ## Logging ##
 I added Serilog package to write the log to the database.
 There is a page to display the last 50 entries and a page to show the details of one log record.